11notes/docker-eth-checkpoint-sync/README.md

 * [samcm/checkpointz](https://github.com/samcm/checkpointz) - An Ethereum beacon chain checkpoint sync provider
 * [Alpine Linux](https://alpinelinux.org/) - Alpine Linux
 * [NodeJS](https://nodejs.org/en/) - NodeJS

+## Tipps
+* Use a webproxy to terminate the SSL connection and proxy to :5555 of this container (like nginx)
+* If you use prysm and want to provide states, you need a prysm synced from genesis!